 As a result, the best social media marketing tips will help you reach your customers in the spaces where they spend most of their time.

-Therefore, consider using your email signature to take users to your social media pages when learning how to create a professional email signature.
+Therefore, as you learn how to create a professional email signature, consider using your email signature to take users to your social media pages.

-For example, if you are active on LinkedIn, Facebook, and Twitter, ensure you link to them with icons at the end of your email signature.
+For example, if you are active on social media and want to grow your LinkedIn, Facebook, and X, ensure you link to them with icons at the end of your email signature.
 This will power up your engagement and improve your relationship with existing customers and prospects.

-In the example below, Danny Allen maximizes the power of adding social media links to his email signature.
+In the example below, Jason Erickson maximizes the power of adding social media links to his email signature.
 The icons make it easy for his email recipients to find him on social media to learn more about his work.

 Image via WiseStamp